Rules and regulations

 - Main Objectives

-In the Boulevard Comedy Section the public will be offered a series of successful productions, signed by well established directors and national and international theater stars.
-The public will thus get a chance to acknowledge true stardom, be it in the actors’, directors’, set designers’ or playwrights’ domains.
-This selection is meant to be a viable alternative to the ubiquitous promotion of false values, so often aggressively imposed on different media.
+In the Boulevard Comedy Section the public will be offered a series of successful productions that are signed by well established directors.
+National and international theater personalities star in these productions.
+The public is thus offered a chance to differentiate true stardom, be it in the actors’, directors’, set designers’ or playwrights’ domains, from the false models that are being aggressively promoted by the mass media.
+The purpose of this section’s is to address the public’s concerns and to have their artistic expectations gratified, in the hope they would become both theater aficionados and fans of boulevard comedy.

-This year’s Crisis Section will hopefully entice our constantly growing audience to discover and appreciate theater arts, especially in the problematic context of our daily lives.
-From the broader perspective of such notions as “cultural” and “cultural resources”, Fest(in) on the Boulevard should be regarded as a challenge, meaning inclusion of such elements as: theater production, art, cultural patrimony, local traditions, mass media, etc.
+This year’s Communication Crisis Section will hopefully entice our constantly growing audience to discover and appreciate theater artistry, especially against this problematic social background, whose recurring themes keep menacing our daily life balance.
+From the broader perspective of such notions as “cultural” and “cultural resources”, Fest(in) on the Boulevard may be regarded as a challenge, in the sense that such elements as the theater production, the art, the cultural patrimony, the local traditions, and the mass media should also be included.

 B. Other Objectives

-When devising this annual theatrical event we also had in mind some wider cultural goals, such as:
+When preparing this annual theatrical event we also had in mind some wider cultural goals, such as:

-- stimulating cultural exchanges between national and international cultural operators;
+- Stimulating exchanges between national and international cultural operators;

-- providing the audience with an additional tool in order to evaluate the quality of Romanian and foreign theater productions based of talent and virtuosity;
+- Providing the audience with an additional tool in evaluating the quality of Romanian and foreign theater productions that are based on talent and virtuosity;

-- stimulating the education and social protection professionals to discover and fructify the potential that theater, as a syncretic art, has got;
+- Stimulating the education and social protection professionals to discover and fructify the potential that theater, with its syncretism, has got;

 III.
 What We Do

-FEST(in) on the Boulevard has two main competitive sections, and the awarding system is flexible and interactive, with the direct participation of the Bucharest, knowledgeable, and theater-loving audience.
-Therefore, depending on the budget of this event, we have planned on having two juries: a professional one composed of 3 to 5 well-established theater critics, for the Puberty and Adolescence Crises Section, and another one composed of 3 to 5 spectators, for the Comedy Boulevard Section.
+FEST(in) on the Boulevard’s main sections are competitive, and the awarding system is flexible and interactive, with the direct participation of the knowledgeable, and theater-loving audience in Bucharest.
+Therefore, depending on the budget of this event, we have planned on having two juries: a professional one that will be composed of 3 to 5 well-established theater critics, for the Communication Crisis Section, and another one, which will be composed of 3 to 5 spectators, for the Comedy Boulevard Section.

-They will award two Best performance prizes, in the two main sections of the festival, Puberty and Adolescence Crises and Comedy Boulevard.
+They will award two Best performance prizes, in the two main sections of the festival, Communication Crisis and Comedy Boulevard.
+They will be financially supported by the organizing theater or the festival sponsors/partners, who may also exclusively award special prizes.

 IV.
 Where and When

-Fest(in) on the Boulevard takes place at the beginning of the theater season, when other already established theater festivals have not yet begun, as it is not our intention to affect in any way the activity of theater companies in Bucharest and the country.
-It will start mid-October and it will run for eight to fourteen days.
-This year’s edition will take place between 7 and 18 October.
-The performances and related events will take place both on Nottara Theater premises and the adjacent street space, but also in other partner theaters and institutions, corporation headquarters, cultural institutes, bookstores, etc. In 2017 our partners will be Odeon Theater, Ṭăndărică Theater, National Theater Bucharest, ACT Theater, Ballasi Institute, Cărtureṣti-Verona Bookstore, Ambassador Hotel, and possibly other theaters in Bucharest.
+The performances and related events will take place both on Nottara Theater premises and the adjacent street space, but also in other partner theaters and institutions, corporation headquarters, cultural institutes, partner bookstores, etc. In 2018 the events will take place at Nottara Theater, Ṭăndărică Theater, Ballasi Institute, Cărtureṣti-Verona Bookstore, and possibly other municipal theaters in Bucharest.

 VI.
 How to Take Part in the Festival

 Drama and puppet theaters, both private and public, from Romania and Europe may apply, provided they agree to the terms of participation described below.
-The curator of the festival is the theater manager, and, alongside a three-member jury appointed by her, she will make the selection of the productions to be invited.
+The curators of the festival are the theater manager, and/or the theater professionals appointed by her.
+At this year’s edition three ladies have teamed up for the selection process: Marinela Ţepuş, general manager of Nottara Theater, Raluca Rădulescu, radio producer, and Narcisa Mocanu, who works for the foreign productions section.

-The selection criteria include the quality of the text, which should be relevant to the sections and themes of the festival, the quality of the production as a whole, and its technical data, which should be similar to the ones of the spaces provided by the festival organizers.
+The selection criteria include the quality of the text, which should be relevantfor the sections and themes of the festival, the quality of the production as a whole, and its technical data, which should be similar to the ones of the spaces provided by the festival organizers.

-The project team, the curators, and the jury members will be supported morally and financially by Nottara Theater.
+The project team, the curators, and the jury members will be feed, thus being morally and financially supported by Nottara Theater.

-In case of partnership agreements with foreign companies, for Nottara’s tours abroad or participations in festivals that are being organized by our partners, they will cover the same type of expenses as those covered by our theater company in Bucharest.
-The two partners may agree to a participation fee or per diem.
+In case of partnership agreements with the foreign companies, for Nottara’s tours abroad or participations in festivals that are being organized by our partners, they will cover the same type of expenses as those covered by our theater company in Bucharest.

 - Troupes’ Participation